shjwudp/shu/docs/usage.md

 ### Add new book

-Before adding a book, it is strongly recommended that you use the regular expressions in the `ill_ocr_patterns.txt` list to search for possible OCR errors in the book and correct them.
+Before adding a book, it is strongly recommended that you use the regular expressions in the `ill_ocr_regex.txt` list to search for possible OCR errors in the book and correct them.

 It is hoped that all content of the books you contribute is open copyright.